wp-plugins/network-summary/trunk/readme.txt

 Currently there are three shortcodes available:

+= Network Overview =

+_Shortcode:_ `[netview]`

+Description: Displays a rather detailed overview of a specified set of sites.
+Can include images and most recent posts.
+Offers two layouts and two ways of sorting them.

+Options:

+* `include` (optional, defaults: all available) expects a comma separated list of site ids.
+It will only will list these sites.
+* `exclude` (optional) expects a comma separated list of site ids.
+It will list all sites except the listed ones.
+* `numposts` (optional, default: 2) expects a number.
+Limits the number of most recent published posts displayed.
+* `sort` (optional, default: 'abc') expects either 'abc' or 'posts'. 'abc' means alphabetical sorting. 'posts' will sort the sites according to their most recent post.
+* `layout` (optional, default: 'table') expects either 'grid' or 'table'.
+Defines the layout of the list.
+Grid uses two columns.
+Table uses one row per site.
+* `images` (optional, default: 'true') expects either 'true' or 'false'.
+Defines whether header images of the sites are displayed if available.

+Example:

+    [netview order=posts layout=grid numposts=3 images=false]

-* `[netview]` displays all the available sites with a short description and the most recent posts.
+Lists all visible sites in a grid layout without images and with the three most recent posts.
+The list is sorted by the site with the most recent post first.

+= Network Single View =

+Shortcode: `[netview-single]`

-* `[netview-single]` displays one site with a custom image and in a more prominent way.
+Description: Displays one site with a custom image and in a more prominent way.

+= Network Index =

+Shortcode: `[netview-all]`

-* `[netview-all]` displays all visible sites in form of an index in alphabetical order without any additional information.
+Description: Displays all visible sites in form of an index in alphabetical order without any additional information.

 == Installation ==